n4vysh/portfolio/README.md

 # Trigger a reconciliation of kubernetes sources and resources with flux
 just reconcile

-# Show nginx highlighted access logs with ccze
+# Show highlighted access logs with jq
 just log

-# Analyze nginx access logs with GoAccess
-just analyze

 # Open Grafana of kube-prometheus-stack
 just viz-monitor